stuartshay/nyc-landmarks-vector-db/.devcontainer/README.md

 - **Google Cloud CLI** for cloud operations
 - **Zsh with Oh My Zsh** for better terminal experience
 - **Pre-built images** available on GitHub Container Registry and Docker Hub
+- **Build timestamp display** - Shows when the container was built in the welcome message

 ## Getting Started